 All online course work that is marked NBCC-Approved is appropriate for any licensing agency that acknowledges NBCC accreditation.

 If you would like to see if your local licensure board will accept your coursework, we would be happy to assist you by providing a list of references, citations, and course objectives for each course; however, it is your responsibility to check with your local licensure board for approval for coursework.
 No warranty is expressed or implied.

 How do courses work?

 Once you have read and viewed your course materials and completed the experiential exercises included as part of the coursework, you will take a post-test for the course.
 When you pass the course with a score of 80% or higher, a Certificate of Completion will automatically be generated in pdf format for the course.
 Complete all the questions by selecting the best answer for each.
 When you pass the quiz with 80% or higher a certificate will appear under “PRINT YOUR CERTIFICATE” on the course page.
-You have unlimited attempts to achieve 80% or higher; however, you must pass the quiz before the certificate is generated.
+You have three attempts to achieve 80% or higher.
+You must pass the quiz before the certificate is generated.
 If you do not receive your certificate within 15 minutes of passing the course, please use the contact form at the bottom of this page and you will be emailed a certificate within 48 hours.

 If I purchase the Mindfulness-Based Ecotherapy Certification courses, do I have to purchase the workbook separately?

 No. All of the text in the workbook is duplicated in the course materials.
 If you would prefer a paperback copy for your own reference, click here to purchase.